walles/riff/README.md

 ![Screenshot of riff in action](screenshot.png 'git show')

 Unchanged parts of changed lines are shown in yellow.
+File names and hunk headers are hyperlinked to the relevant source code lines where possible.

 `riff` also [helpfully highlights conflicts and merge commits](#more-features).